“Hello there, I am Jamie from the Edinburgh band “Jamie & Shoony!””

 “Jamie & Shoony” is a high-energy indie rock band with bouncy urban vibes.
 I managed to grab a few minutes of their time to find out about their adventures.
 You know how it goes; we love to gossip, experiences, and just good old banter!

 This Edinburgh award-based band hit the Scottish charts in 2013, making a banging name for themselves.
 Introducing Jamie on vocals, Shoony on guitar, and Richard on drums, this trio has built up their love of music and created a great muse of tunes.
-They get the crowd going with lots of support from their fans and their unique mixture of extreme air jumping gigs to electrifying performances.
+They get the crowd going with their fans’ support and their unique mixture of extreme air jumping gigs to electrifying performances.

-Amazingly hitting that Scottish charts and making a banging name for themselves in 2013, introducing Jamie on Vocals Shoony on Guitar and Richard on Drums, They have built up their love of music and created a great muse of tunes, building up from scratch with supporting fans.
-Their unique mixture of extreme air jumping gigs to electrifying performances grabs the rooms attention with heart-moving beats.
-They are selling out The Liquid Room in October for their self-promoted headline gig, promoting and exciting the audience at six summer festivals, and played an impressive 25 shows at the Edinburgh fringe where their heart lies—hitting up the hard rock café on Edinburgh’s George Street.
+They are selling out The Liquid Rooms in October for their self-promoted headline gig, promoting and exciting the audience at six summer festivals, and played an impressive 25 shows at the Edinburgh fringe where their heart lies—hitting up the hard rock café on Edinburgh’s George Street.
 Yap the Chachinnnng Street of Edinburgh central.
 They got the crowd rocking it out with their last-minute gig in February this year.

 These super down-to-earth guys, which have such a friendly fan base and happy-go-lucky “You will always find us in a Subway but a brilliant place for dinner has to be Rascals American Diner, absolutely delicious.”
-Quoted by the boys themselves when asked their favorite places to eat!
-I know where I will be slurping my milkshakes to come!
+When asked about their favorite places to eat, the boys themselves quoted this!
+I know where I’ll be slurping my milkshakes in the future!
 So enough of my ranting and mouth gabbing, I think it’s time to let Jamie continue answering and telling the new and old and adventurous “Scott pilgrim” adventure in the music industry!